Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

-\item If $r_i$ is a non-variable term $f(\bar{x})$ not occurring as a direct subterm of $l$, then there are two cases for any variable $x \in \bar{x}$: if $x$ occurs at depth at most $1$ in $l$, then $x\gamma$ is a small context instantiated by terms in $sat(\phi)$; otherwise $x$ also occurs at depth $2$ in $l$ and $x\gamma$ is a small context instantiated by terms in $sat(\phi)$ thanks to Definition~\ref{def:projection-closed-permut-eq}. \end{itemize}
+\item If $r_i$ is a non-variable term $f(\bar{x})$ not occurring as a direct subterm of $l$, then there are two cases for any variable $x \in \bar{x}$: if $x$ occurs at depth at most $1$ in $l$, then $x\gamma$ is a restricted context instantiated by terms in $sat(\phi)$; otherwise $x$ also occurs at depth $2$ in $l$ and $x\gamma$ is in $sat(\phi)$ thanks to Definition~\ref{def:projection-closed-permut-eq}. \end{itemize}